U.S. Justice Department says its emails were breached by SolarWinds hackers | Technology

 U.S. Justice Department says its emails were breached by SolarWinds hackers

-The statement went on to say that the Justice Department had no indication any classified systems were impacted.
-But winning access to as many as thousands of email inboxes from the nation's premier law enforcement organization could still provide an intelligence bonanza for foreign hackers.
-The department plays a key role in rooting out foreign spies, enforcing sanctions and fighting corruption.
-Notably, Justice has recently taken increasingly aggressive actions against foreign hackers, unsealing a series of indictments against Russian, Chinese, and Iranian cyber spies in the run-up to the U.S. presidential election two months ago.
+The statement went on to say that the Justice Department had no indication any classified systems were impacted but Leo Taddeo, who formerly led the cyber division of the FBI's New York office, said the haul could still yield an intelligence bonanza.
+"It's still very bad if they got the contents of 3,000 accounts," said Taddeo, who now works as the chief information security officer for data center firm Cyxtera Technologies.

+He said unclassified emails still carried a wealth of information about incoming tips, pending indictments and international anti-corruption operations, among other things.
+"They don't need to have our classified secrets in order to do great damage," he said.

-Justice spokesman Marc Raimondi declined to put a precise figure to the number of mailboxes targeted.
+Justice spokesman Marc Raimondi declined to say how many mailboxes were breached.
 The statement said the Justice Department's Office of the Chief Information Officer discovered the breach on the day before Christmas - nearly two weeks after Reuters first reported that hackers suspected of acting on Russia's behalf had broken into U.S. government networks.

-Russia has denied responsibility for the hacking campaign, which has been described as one of the most sophisticated operations uncovered in years.
-The hackers in question were able to gain access to a swath of government agencies by tampering with network monitoring software sold by the Austin, Texas-based SolarWinds.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)